Venomous-Abid/MyPeeps/README.md

-This project was developed in order to pratice REACT .
+This project was developed in order to practice REACT .

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).